BSC Vulnerability Research Network

 Dr Lindsey Rice (University of Sheffield) (Prizes co-ordinator)

-Policing and vulnerability: Sam Weston and Laura Briody, University of Keele
+Policing and Vulnerability: Dr Sam Weston, University of Birmingham, and Laura Briody, Keele University

 The Chair will be responsible for the smooth running of the Network, and will normally serve for a term of three years.
 The Chair will appoint a Steering Group from amongst members to assist with the running of the Network.
 Approximately six months prior to the expiration of the Chair’s term, all members of the Network will be contacted, inviting those who are eligible to stand for the position.
 If more than one candidate comes forward, a vote of all Network members will be held.
 If no candidate comes forward, the existing Chair may serve for an additional 12 months.

 Future events will be announced in the bi-monthly bulletin.